japila-books/spark-sql-internals/docs/logical-operators/DescribeColumnCommand.md

 ----

 [[output]]
-`DescribeColumnCommand` defines the link:spark-sql-LogicalPlan-Command.adoc#output[output schema] with the following columns:
+`DescribeColumnCommand` defines the spark-sql-LogicalPlan-Command.md#output[output schema] with the following columns:

 * `info_name` with "name of the column info" comment
 * `info_value` with "value of the column info" comment